a-schild/churchtools-wp-calendarsync/README.md

 ## Installation of the plugin
 - Make sure to have the events manager plugin installed and activated
-- Checkout the source from to the wp-content/plugins folder in a folder named churchtools-wpcalendarsync
+- Download the plugin from https://github.com/a-schild/churchtools-wp-calendarsync/releases
-- Change to this folder
-- Install the dependencies with `composer install`
+- Upload and activate it in your wordpress installation

 ## Configuration of the plugin
 - We recommend to create a ctsync or similar wp account,